Competition and Diversity in Generative AI: Related Work

 Empirical studies on distributional alignment tend to differ from our work in their conception of what the ``right'' distribution is.
 Examples from the literature include reference comparisons to training distributions~\citep{wu2024generative}, events with known distributions (e.g., coin flips)~\citep{lovering2024language}, and public opinion~\citep{santurkar2023whose}.
 In contrast, we make no assumptions about what the distribution ``should'' be; our analysis takes downstream economic consequences as the primary measure of interest.
 As we will see, it may be optimal for a tool to be quite \textit{misaligned} as long as it fills a niche left open by existing tools.
 Despite this, the Scattergories setting we introduce could be an interesting testbed for future research on alignment.

 \paragraph*{Related game-theoretic models.}

-Much of the prior work on competition in content production studies incentives in platforms mediated by recommender systems~\citep[e.g.,~][]{basat2017game, ben2018game, ben2019recommendation, mladenov2020optimizing, ghosh2011incentivizing, yao2023bad, yao2024user}.\footnote{Other related models study algorithmic competition in curation~\citep{immorlica2011dueling} and decision-making \citet{jagadeesan2024improved}.} The goal of this work is often to design mechanisms (i.e.,~recommender systems) that induce desirable incentives for content producers.
+Much of the prior work on competition in content production studies incentives in platforms mediated by recommender systems~\citep[e.g.,~][]{basat2017game, ben2018game, ben2019recommendation, mladenov2020optimizing, ghosh2011incentivizing, yao2023bad, yao2024user}.\footnote{Other related models study algorithmic competition in curation~\citep{immorlica2011dueling} and decision-making \citep{jagadeesan2024improved}.} The goal of this work is often to design mechanisms (i.e.,~recommender systems) that induce desirable incentives for content producers.

 More similar to ours is a recent line of work, inspired by \citet{hotelling1929stability}, modeling competition between producers who generate content represented in a vector space to meet consumer demand, also represented as vectors~\citep{jagadeesan2024supply,hron2022modeling, hu2023incentivizing, acharya2024producers}.
 In these models, consumers choose the content that most closely aligns with their preference vectors.
 Our model has some similar features: we could think of a GAIT's distribution over $K$ discrete types to be a $K$-dimensional vector.
 However, our ``choice model'' is quite different.
 Demand is not fixed, and there is no cross-type competition.
-While our model already yields interesting results in this relatively simple model of competition, future work could extend it to a setting where similarity (and therefore competition) is continuous, not binary.
+We study an extension in \Cref{sec:continuous} that adopts many of the features of these models.

 Recent research also models competition between humans and generative AI. \citet{yao2024human} and \citet{esmaeili2024strategize} study a setting where AI continually learns from past content. \citet{taitler2024braess} analyze the impacts of generative AI on incentives for human content producers in a question-answering forum like StackOverflow.
 In contrast, all players in our model use generative AI tools.